sensein/mood-protocol/README.md

-# This repository contains a demonstration protocol for ReproSchema
+# Protocol for mood disorders: Cross-sectional

-Protocol for mood disorders
+This repository contains a cross-sectional protocol for Bridge2AI Voice Biomarker data collection for mood disorders.